Cabin Crew - DAN AIR REMEMBERED

 1976

 As much as the 73-76 uniform was complained about, the 1976 replacement was complimented.
 The staff had a choice of two colours with the blouse, red or blue.
 There was a short sleeved option for summer as well.
 The House of Mansfield came up with the design.
 Although the uniform looks black on most pictures, it was, in fact, described as 'Midnight Blue'.
 By having such a dark blue the uniform matched the aircraft.
-One critisism came from one stewardess who said "I always thought the hat was a bit on the high side!
-I prefered the blue one that came after it. now THAT was a uniform."
+One criticism came from one stewardess who said "I always thought the hat was a bit on the high side!
+I preferred the blue one that came after it. now THAT was a uniform."
 Other comments included

-• "I felt so proud wearing that uniform.
-I even drove to work in the hat."
+• 'I felt so proud wearing that uniform.
+I even drove to work in the hat.'

-• "I thought everything about that uniform was stylish.
+• 'I thought everything about that uniform was stylish.
 It fitted well and was cool in hot climates.
-The blouses washed well."
+The blouses washed well.'

-• "I've still got mine.
+• 'I've still got mine.
 I can't fit into it mind you - But it still hangs beautifully on the hanger.
-My daughter tried it on and it still looked lovely."
+My daughter tried it on and it still looked lovely.'

-• "One of the girls from Monarch I knew came over to me at Manchester and said how she hated her uniform.
-She thought we looked like hostesses and that they looked like a walking banana."
+• 'One of the girls from Monarch I knew came over to me at Manchester and said how she hated her uniform.
+She thought we looked like hostesses and that they looked like a walking banana.'

-• ''I got mine out of the loft the other day and I was really surprised at quite a few details.
+• 'I got mine out of the loft the other day and I was really surprised at quite a few details.
 Firstly it was really really well made.
-The overcoat was a woolen blend.
+The overcoat was a woollen blend.
 I was most shocked at how tiny it all looked even though I haven't put a lot of weight on.
 The hat I always remember being a bit tall.
 But the one in my loft was small.
 I'm shocked that my head had grown so much because it had to pull it down and it felt tight on my forehead.
-It never used to do that."
+It never used to do that.'

 1976-78 Gallery

 In some respects it's slightly misleading to say that this uniform lasted 12 years.
 But in many ways it did.
 There were slight changes to it, but the jacket, skirt and hat stayed unchanged.
-Some of the girls preferred the optional trousers, but they stopped being a part of the uniform in the late eightes.
+Some of the girls preferred the optional trousers, but they stopped being a part of the uniform in the late eighties.
 There were some changes too in the overcoat.
 The cream mac was dropped in favour of an outsize one in cornflower blue.
 This uniform was called "Mix and match" at the time of its conception.
 The designers, the House of Mansfield had initially been directed to design a brown uniform.
 When the board of directors saw it it was quickly dropped.
 Only to appear on Gatwick Handling ground staff soon after.
 Cream tank tops or jumpers with blue edging were an option too.
 In 1978 the uniform was launched.
 The blouse and dress in lemon had the company's compass and flag logo as a print.
 Shortly after the girls began wearing it they realised that at normal washing temperatures, the whole design 'ran' this in turn made the lemon background a rather dull colour.
 It was changed in 1979 to a pale lemon, available in a blouse or dress.
 The outsize collars on this lasted until 1980 when a new look was debuted.
 In 1985 more changes had been introduced.
 This time, a white short or long sleeved blouse complemented the look.
 Comments included.

 • This was my favourite of all the uniforms I ever wore.